albertony/wslkit/README.md

     or create a symbolic link in such a location pointing to the real location, it being in WSL or even host's filesystem, you can run the script like this:
     `VPNKIT_NPIPERELAY_PATH=npiperelay.exe wsl-vpnkit`.
-- Get the executables `vpnkit.exe` and `vpnkit-tap-vsockd` from [Docker Desktop](https://hub.docker.com/editions/community/docker-ce-desktop-windows/).
+- Get the executables `com.docker.vpnkit.exe` (previously just `vpnkit.exe`) and `vpnkit-tap-vsockd` from [Docker Desktop](https://hub.docker.com/editions/community/docker-ce-desktop-windows/).
-   - If you do not have Docker Desktop already installed, instead of installing it just to get a hold on these files, you can download the installer and extract it with [7-Zip](https://www.7-zip.org/) - first extract the installer exe, and then from the extracted folder extract once more the `resources/wsl/docker-for-wsl.iso` file, and you should find the two executables for easy copy-install.
+   - If you do not have Docker Desktop already installed, instead of installing it just to get a hold on these files, you can download the installer and extract it with [7-Zip](https://www.7-zip.org/) - first extract the installer exe, and then from the extracted folder extract once more the `resources\services.tar` (previously `resources/wsl/docker-for-wsl.iso`) file, and you should find the two executables for easy copy-install.
 For example, to install them into C:\bin execute something like this from a PowerShell prompt:
-     ```
+     ```powershell
      Start-BitsTransfer "https://desktop.docker.com/win/stable/Docker Desktop Installer.exe"
-     7z x "Docker Desktop Installer.exe" resources\vpnkit.exe resources\wsl\docker-for-wsl.iso
+     7z e -y -oC:\bin "Docker Desktop Installer.exe" resources\com.docker.vpnkit.exe resources\services.tar
-     7z x resources\wsl\docker-for-wsl.iso containers\services\vpnkit-tap-vsockd\lower\sbin\vpnkit-tap-vsockd
+     7z e -y -oC:\bin C:\bin\services.tar containers\services\vpnkit-tap-vsockd\lower\sbin\vpnkit-tap-vsockd
-     New-Item -ItemType Directory -Path C:\bin
-     Move-Item "resources\vpnkit.exe" C:\bin
-     Move-Item "containers\services\vpnkit-tap-vsockd\lower\sbin\vpnkit-tap-vsockd" C:\bin
      ```
+   - Rename the executable `com.docker.vpnkit.exe` to `wsl-vpnkit.exe`.
+     ```powershell
+     Rename-Item C:\bin\com.docker.vpnkit.exe wsl-vpnkit.exze
+     ```
-   - Note: If you are using Docker Desktop on the host computer, it will executing its own vpnkit.exe, and upon start/stop it will terminate any running `vpnkit.exe` processes.
-     This means it would also terminate such a process started by `wsl-vpnkit`, and it would have to be restarted it to get it to work again.
-The workaround for this is to rename the copy of `vpnkit.exe` used for WSL into somethine else, e.g. `wsl-vpnkit.exe`.
+     The reason for this is that if you are using Docker Desktop on the host computer, it will be executing its own `com.docker.vpnkit.exe`, and upon start/stop it will terminate any running processes with that name.
+This means it would also terminate such a process started by `wsl-vpnkit`, and it would have to be restarted to get it to work again.
+The workaround for this is to rename the copy of executable used for WSL into somethine else.
+The `wsl-vpnkit` script assumes `wsl-vpnkit.exe`, but you can also use a different name if you configure it with `VPNKIT_PATH` (see below).
 - Copy the `vpnkit-tap-vsockd` executable into into the WSL filesystem.
 Note that it must be put into `/sbin` and owned by root.
 For example, from within WSL prompt:
   ```
   sudo cp /mnt/c/bin/vpnkit-tap-vsockd /sbin/vpnkit-tap-vsockd
   chown root:root /sbin/vpnkit-tap-vsockd
   ```
-- Make the `vpnkit.exe` executable accessible from the `wsl-vpnkit` script, just as with `npiperelay.exe` described above, but now with script variable `VPNKIT_PATH`.
+- Make the `wsl-vpnkit.exe` executable accessible from the `wsl-vpnkit` script, just as with `npiperelay.exe` described above, but now with script variable `VPNKIT_PATH`.
-  If the executable was renamed, e.g. to `wsl-vpnkit.exe`, then this must also be considered.
+  If the executable was renamed to something other than `wsl-vpnkit.exe`, then this must also be considered.
 - Configure DNS as described in the [VPNKit manual configuration](#vpnkit-manual-configuration) section, below.
 - Finally, run the `wsl-vpnkit` script from the WSL distro to start the network services,